-Along with large amounts of intergenerational wealth transfer, an ageing population also brings with it important social issues, such as aged care accommodation and health funding, which are issues that many financial advisers are actively discussing with their clients.
+Along with large amounts of intergenerational wealth transfer, an ageing population also brings with it important social issues, such as aged care accommodation and health funding, which are issues that many financial advisors are actively discussing with their clients.

 Why are estates being successfully challenged?
-Quite simply, a Will is not bullet proof; the courts are often in a position of authority to decide on basis of need and moral claim.
+Quite simply, a Will is not bulletproof; the courts are often in a position of authority to decide on basis of need and moral claim.
 This, along with the increasing number of estates that involved blended families, mean careful planning to ensure your estate is distributed according to your wishes is more important than ever.
 Also to be considered is perhaps the biggest ticking bomb – the increasing incidence of dementia in elderly Australians, which can create a raft of problems where capacity and undue influence may be concerned.

-Take for example the most common structures involved in present day estate planning for a typical “mum and dad”.
+Take for example the most common structures involved in present-day estate planning for a typical “mum and dad”.
 There are a number of options available, and they all have their benefits and shortcomings: